 Here is the truth: Kaiser Permanente's Hayward hospital has very few hospitalized children.
 Last year there was an average of just four patients per day in the Hayward hospital ranging from under 1 year old through age 14.
-This is not the best way to deliver inpatient services to these
+This is not the best way to deliver inpatient services to these young patients.

 As part of our $2 billion investment, we are building a centralized state-of-the-art pediatric inpatient center of excellence in Oakland that will enable us to provide greater expertise and specialization for inpatient pediatric patients in one place.

 This center will have up to 35 beds for children and an expanded 12-bed Pediatric Intensive Care Unit.